caltechlibrary/codemeta-pandoc-examples/README.md

 : This would be the version number without the leading "v", e.g. "0.0.1"

 OS_NAME
-: This would be what is reported by the command `uname`
+: would be "macOS", "Linux" or "Windows"

 MACHINE-TYPE
 : This would be what is reported by the command `uname -m`